Momiji Dolls

-Momiji [‘mom-ee-jee’] is a brand of collectible, hand-painted dolls inspired by Asian style and contemporary illustration.
+Momiji [‘mo-mee-jee’] is a brand of collectible, hand-painted dolls inspired by Asian style and contemporary illustration.
 Each Momiji has a small space in the base to hide a secret message on a blank piece of folded card which is included with the doll.
 The dolls are a contemporary form of traditional Japanese Kokeshi dolls.

 History

-Momiji Dolls were originally inspired in 2005 by traditional folk-art in northern Japan called Kokeshi.
+Momiji Dolls were originally inspired in 2005 by kokeshi, a variety of wooden doll traditionally made in Northern Japan.
 These dolls were carved from spare pieces of wood and hand painted.
 They were usually made by farmers.
 The dolls typically consist of a head and elongated torso representing the body and legs as a single piece.

 Momiji dolls are different from the traditional Kokeshi dolls in that they are made from resin and contain a small space in the base.
 Inside the base is a small folded card for a secret message or greeting.
 Momiji dolls are often designed by fresh new designers and are known for their work with colleges and art schools worldwide.